-This recommended council plastic-free event motion/policy has been produced following our assessment of other council event policies.
+This recommended council plastic-free event motion has been produced following our assessment of other council motions to raise a plastic free events policy.
 A downloadable version can be found as part of the Boomerang Alliance 'Plastic Free Council and Community Event Guidelines'.

 The <<ENTER COUNCIL NAME HERE>>,

 Noting with concern the significant issue that single-use plastics pose to the general and marine environments, and the burden and high cost they represent to the waste management sector,

 Recognising that Council is committed to reducing the quantity of single- use plastics procured and used within the local community and to lead by example,

 Also recognising that Council is committed to operating under sustainable practices; protecting land, marine and costal environments; reducing waste and increasing resource recovery, and promoting local, ethical and sustainable products,

 Council will introduce a Plastic Free Guide for all Council events, and: (options - pick one and reword as required):